pfsense/docs/source/routing/multi-wan-openvpn.rst

 server, but a similar process could be applied for site to site VPNs.

-There are many different ways to configure multiple WANs with OpenVPN on pfSense for remote access or site to site VPNs.
+There are many different ways to configure multiple WANs with OpenVPN on pfSense® software for remote access or site to site VPNs.
 Many of these were covered during the September 2014 |hangout_link|.

 .. seealso:: The "Advanced OpenVPN Concepts" presentation is available through
   |hangout_link|.